-There are two main benefits to really nailing your reporting:
+There are three main benefits to really nailing your inbound marketing reporting:

-Sitting back and ignoring reporting is not an option - that will probably get you fired.
+For most of us, sitting back and ignoring reporting is just not an option.
 At the very least, it will mean that you aren’t doing your job properly, because you don’t know what works and what doesn’t.
-So, what’s the solution?

 Looking for help with HubSpot?